 I understand that this is a wild claim, but as the universe has continued to provide what I needed when I needed it (and sometimes almost the moment I "asked" for it), I have come to the conclusion that this is the case.
 High-5 if you feel lucky (high-5 if you need some luck as well)!

-Before you go on and perhaps start to imagine you could ("hmmm, maybe") entertain the idea of US, see my "most private thing" section . . .
-It will most likely give you pause.
+Before you go on and start to imagine you could ("hmmm, maybe") entertain the idea of US, see my "most private thing" section . . .
+It will, perhaps, give you pause.